System Design Space

 Treating edge as only a CDN cache and ignoring state, queueing, and idempotency requirements.

-Sending all raw events to the central cloud with no local normalization or backpressure controls.
+Sending all raw events to the central cloud without local normalization or backpressure.

-Rolling out to the entire fleet at once without canary strategy and health-based rollback.
+Rolling out to the whole fleet at once without canary rollout and health-based rollback.

-Operating without an explicit data-conflict strategy (version vector, last-write-wins, CRDT, or domain merge rules).
+Operating without an explicit data-conflict strategy: version vectors, last-write-wins, CRDTs, or domain merge rules.

 Recommendations

-Start with explicit latency/SLO targets and node autonomy boundaries, then choose runtime and transport.
+Start with explicit latency targets, SLOs, and node-autonomy boundaries, then choose runtime and transport.

-Separate control plane and data plane so policy/secret rollout is isolated from user traffic.
+Separate control plane and data plane so update policy and secrets never mix with user traffic.

-Design sync protocols with explicit retry budgets, deduplication, and integrity checks.
+Design the synchronization protocol with retry budgets, deduplication, and integrity checks.

 Related chapters